 - Hourly costs per unit

 - Individual truck and employee tracking

-The overall goal of telemetry, specifically in industrial equipment, is improved fleet management and productivity.
-With a visual representation of key metrics and data, managers can make informed decisions that will ultimately lead to higher productivity, reduced operating costs, improved safety, and streamlined operations.
+The overall goal of telemetry, specifically in use with industrial equipment, is to improve fleet management and productivity.
+With a visual representation of key metrics and data, managers can make informed decisions that will ultimately lead to higher productivity, reduced operating costs, improved safety and streamlined operations.

 Contact Fairchild Equipment to Learn More About Telematics

 Lift truck fleet management systems are must-have tools for warehouse managers.
 By leveraging fleet management technology, warehouses can streamline workflow, mitigate equipment and product loss and damage, maximize production and improve the bottom line.
-With the ability to choose which metrics matter most to you, your fleet management system can become a powerful weapon in optimizing your operation.
+With the ability to choose which metrics matter most to you, your fleet management system can become a powerful tool in optimizing your operation.